-So medical marijuana states provide for one of two options to get around this problem: 1) doctors can recommend-but not prescribe-medical marijuana for patients or 2) certify that a patient has a disease or condition that politicians-not pharmacologists-have decided marijuana will treat.
+So medical marijuana states provide for one of two options to get around this problem: 1) doctors can recommend-but not prescribe-medical marijuana for patients or 2) certify that a patient has a disease or condition that politicians-not pharmacologists have decided marijuana will treat.
 Nor can pharmacies sell marijuana medicines, which has given rise to the phenomenon of "dispensaries" where "budtenders" (the equivalent of bartenders) rather than pharmacists dispense medical marijuana and "crowd sourcers" (users) rather than physicians determine which strains and dosages are effective treatments for various ailments.

 FDA requires medicine makers to show a new drug is 1) pure through rigorous testing in FDA-certified laboratories, 2) safe for human use through testing first in animals, 3) safe for people to use by testing it in people who are healthy, and 4) effective by testing it in people with the disease the drug maker claims it will relieve or cure via random clinical trials.
-The fact that FDA has not approved a single marijuana medicine that 23 states allow entrepreneurs to sell means that patients have no guarantees marijuana is pure (the drug is renowned for containing contaminants, including mildew, mold, pesticides, and even pathogens, such as E. coli), safe, or effective.
+The fact that FDA has not approved a single marijuana medicine that 23 states allow entrepreneurs to sell The question employers should be asking is: "Why should we be forced to pay for medical marijuana that FDA has not approved, doctors cannot prescribe, and pharmacies cannot sell?" means that patients have no guarantees marijuana is pure (the drug is renowned for containing contaminants, including mildew, mold, pesticides, and even pathogens, such as E. coli), safe, or effective.